Chōsen Industrial Exhibition

 The Chōsen Industrial Exhibition (朝鮮物産共進会, Chōsen bussan kyōshinkai) was a colonial fair held in 1915 to mark the 5th anniversary of the establishment of Japanese Korea, and was the first official event of the new government.
 It was held in Keijō (Seoul) at Gyeongbokgung.

 Background

 A major purpose of the exhibition was to portray Japan as a modern, positive force in Korea.
-The Government-General of Chōsen wrote the following about the exhibition:
+The Governor-General of Chōsen wrote the following about the exhibition:

 The purpose of the exhibition is [...] firstly to invest in the development of Korean industry, and second to set goals for improvement.
-As a result, Koreans will be made to reflect deeply on themselves and realize the truth that they should correct their bad habits of sloth, extravagence, and laziness and instead adopt good habits of diligence and progress.
+As a result, Koreans will be made to reflect deeply on themselves and realize the truth that they should correct their bad habits of sloth, extravagance, and laziness and instead adopt good habits of diligence and progress.
 It will make them realize that they should seek improvement and develop industry and increase national wealth gradually through hard work and effort.